earle/mire/README.md

 `@rooms/rooms` reference.
 Each file can contain multiple room objects so rooms can be organized by specific areas.
 Rooms link to other rooms via keywords in the `exits` map reference inside the room object.
 Rooms can contain items, and mobs both which are cloned upon game startup and placed within the room.
+Rooms can also _generate_ mobs when there are players in the room using the `:generate` keyword described below in _Mob Generation_.

 `/resources/rooms/city.clj:`